 The Advanced Persistent Threat (APT) is now competing with Cyberwar for reign as security word(s) of the year.
-It would have been nice if we had given other important words like HTTPS1 or Prepared Statements their chance to catch enough collective attention to drive security fixes.
+It would have been nice if we had given other important words like HTTPS or Prepared Statements their chance to catch enough collective attention to drive security fixes.
 Alas, we still deal with these fundamental security problems due to Advanced Persistent Ignorance.
-(I noted2 previously that you can only defeat Advanced Persistent Ignorance with CAKE3.)
 It’s not wrong to seek out examples of APT, but it helps to have an idea about its nature.
 Otherwise, we risk seeing the APT boogeyman everywhere.

 Threats have agency.
 They are persons (or even natural events like earthquakes and tsunamis) that take action against your assets (information, network, etc.).
 An XSS vulnerability in an email site isn’t a threat – the person trying to hijack your account with it is.
 With this in mind, the term APT helpfully self-describes two important properties: